D2-mods/Misc-kits/d2-randomkits/readme.txt

 Monastery Swordsman:
 - Blazing Weapon no longer stacks when used multiple times (each use will overwrite the previous)
 - fixed compatibility issue when installed after Monastic Orders mod (pre-v0.42)
-- This kit clones the existing base Monk 2da file.
+- This kit clones the existing base Monk ability table.
 If installed after a revision mod like Monastic Orders v0.41 or Artisan's kitpack, any changes will be included.

 v1.2
 - added modder prefix to internal kit names

+v1.3
+- Some backend fixes (no changes to kits)